medhassno1/cert-base/README.md

 ### Sign a cert by hostname

-Before you call this method, you must have a ca cert generated, or it will throw an error
+Before you call this method, you must have a ca cert generated, or an error will be thrown

 ```js
 cb.getCertByHost(hostname)
   .then(result => {})
 ```
 where

 - **hostname** is the commonName field for your cert

+If you had the same hostname cert generated before, it will use that cert and won't generate a new one

 ### Remove all certs